stevedepp/cron-etl-2-bq/README.md

 #

-> ... and to load, we need to make a bucket, ...
+> ... transform by deleting quotes and commas, ...

 ### manual path to ETL into Big Query